Alex-likes-owls/asd-assist-main/README.md

 npx auth secret
 ```

 This will automatically create AUTH_SECRET in your .env.local file.
-Go to GitHub in developer mode and create a new OAuth app.
+Go to GitHub in developer settings and create a new OAuth app.
 Write [http://localhost:3000](http://localhost:3000) in the Homepage URL, and [http://localhost:3000/api/auth/callback/github](http://localhost:3000/api/auth/callback/github) in the Authorization callback URL.
 Press Register application.
 In the .env.local file paste the Client ID you receive into

 ```